Maryland Home Improvement Commission (MHIC)

 The Maryland Home Improvement Commission suspended the contractor license of G & E Contractors, Inc. on June 29, 2017.
 Due to the volume of Guaranty Fund claims pending against G & E Contractors, Inc. (MHIC license no. 01-23047), the Maryland Home Improvement Commission will exercise its authority under Business Regulation Article, §8-409(b) to pay approved claims proportionately.
 In order to be eligible for a payment from the Guaranty Fund, a claim against G & E Contractors, Inc. must be filed with the Commission no later than January 1, 2019.
 To obtain a claim form with instructions, please send an e-mail, call 410-230-6169, or visit the Commission at 500 N Calvert St., Room 306, Baltimore MD 21202.

-Notice to Customers of The Baywood Design/Build Group, Inc.
+Notice to Customers of Building Contractors of MD, Inc.

-The Maryland Home Improvement Commission suspended the contractor license of The Baywood Design/Build Group, Inc. on December 21, 2017.
-Due to the volume of Guaranty Fund claims pending against The Baywood Design/Build Group, Inc. (MHIC license no. 01-21664), the Maryland Home Improvement Commission will exercise its authority under Business Regulation Article, §8-409(b) to pay approved claims proportionately.
-In order to be eligible for a payment from the Guaranty Fund, a claim against The Baywood Design/Build Group, Inc. must be filed with the Commission no later than June 30, 2019.
-To obtain a claim form with instructions, please send an e-mail, call 410-230-6169, or visit the Commission at 500 N Calvert St., Room 306, Baltimore MD 21202.
+The Maryland Home Improvement Commission terminated the MHIC contractor license of Building Contractors of MD, Inc. on May 5, 2019.
+Due to the volume of Guaranty Fund claims pending against Building Contractors of MD, Inc. (MHIC license no. 01-92209), the Maryland Home Improvement Commission will exercise its authority under Business Regulation Article, §8-409(b) to pay approved claims proportionately.
+In order to be eligible for a payment from the Guaranty Fund, a claim against Building Contractors of MD, Inc. must be filed with the Commission no later than November 20, 2020.
+To obtain a claim form with instructions, please send an e-mail or visit the Commission at 500 N Calvert St., Room 306, Baltimore, MD 21202.
+Please note that the building may be closed due to the national pandemic.

 IMPORTANT NOTICE FOR MHIC LICENSEES